joshuakto/obsidian-cardify/README.md

 # Obsidian Cardify Plugin

-This is a plugin to separate contents in a markdown, assign links to each separated content, and create subsequent markdowns to store the link.
-The objective is to make it easier to incorporate markdown contents as cards in canvas.
+Separates contents in a markdown, assign internal links to each separated content, and generate subsequent linked markdowns.
+Making it easy to drag and drop individual linked markdown files onto canvas.

 Cardify has these basic functionalities
 - Selection of separator (currently only supports two new lines or ---).